One Way Mirror Film – How does it work?

 Many window films can produce a one way mirror effect.
 As a general rule, the darker and more reflective the film, the stronger the one way mirror effect will be, and the lower the lighting difference you will need before it becomes apparent.

-Controlling the mirror effect
+Controlling the one way mirror effect

 As a general rule, the greater the difference in light between the two sides, the stronger the one way mirror effect will be.
 When fitted to an external window, outside is usually brighter during the day, and will therefore see a mirror.
 Of an evening, we get the reverse effect.
 This is why it is sometimes called “Daytime Privacy Film” – as it only increases privacy during the day.